bsbhbs/STRUS/README.md

 simulations and real flight experiments demonstrate that STRUS exhibits significant advantages in detection performance, attack defense effectiveness, and resource efficiency.
+#code
+Please wait while we organize and upload the content.